Back to About

 The Challenge

-• Eyewear sits at the intersection of two Nice classes: Class 9 (optical goods/sunglasses) and Class 25 (fashion accessories/clothing).
-Filing in only one class would leave gaps in protection.
+• Eyewear spans two Nice classes: Class 9 (optical goods/sunglasses) and Class 25 (fashion accessories/clothing).
+Filing in only one class leaves the other category open for competitors.

 • The brand faced active counterfeiting on Amazon and other platforms, with sellers using the KINGSEVEN name on inferior products.